-Halocarbons are carbon compounds containing one or more halogens, i.e., fluorine, chlorine, bromine or iodine, with most being industrial products.
-Among the halocarbons are the chlorofluorocarbons (CFCs), contain fluorine and chlorine: which hydrochlorofluorocarbons (HCFCs), which contain hydrogen in addition to fluorine and chlorine; and the halons, which contain bromine and other halogens.
-Perfluorocarbons (PFCs) are carbon compounds in which all hydrogen atoms are replaced by fluorine atoms, and hydrofluorocarbons (HFCs) halocarbons that contain hydrogen and fluorine but no chlorine.
-Sulphur hexafluoride (SF6), although not a halocarbon, behaves similarly to halocarbons as a potent long-lived greenhouse gas.
+Halocarbons are carbon compounds containing one or more halogens, i.e., fluorine, chlorine, bromine or with most being industrial products. iodine, Halocarbons are classified into chlorofluorocarbons (CFCs), which contain fluorine and chlorine; the hydrochlorofluorocarbons (HCFCs), which contain hydrogen in addition to fluorine and chlorine; and the halons, which contain bromine and other halogens.
+Perfluorocarbons (PFCs) are carbon compounds in which all hydrogen atoms are replaced by fluorine atoms, and hydrofluorocarbons (HFCs) are halocarbons that contain hydrogen and fluorine but no chlorine.
+Sulphur hexafluoride (SF6), although not a halocarbon, behaves similarly to halocarbons and it is a potent long-lived greenhouse gas.
 Carbon tetrachloride (CCl4) and methyl chloroform (CH3CCl3) are produced industrially, whereas methyl chloride (CH3Cl) has natural sources.
 Although the mole fractions of the halocarbons are relatively low in the atmosphere, they have high global warming potentials.
-The halocarbons have been shown to account for 12% of the radiative forcing caused by the increased levels of globally mixed long-lived greenhouse gases from 1750 to 2009 (WMO, 2010).
+The halocarbons have been shown to account for about 12% of the total increase in radiative forcing due to long-lived greenhouse gases from 1750 to 2010 (WMO, 2011c).